 4. Tongue function

 How well a baby can handle milk flow can depend on whether they have a deep latch and a good tongue function.
 Your IBCLC lactation consultant can check whether your baby’s latch, positioning or tongue function could be improved or whether any steps need to be taken to manage your supply.
 The tongue moving in the right direction is thought to set the stage for the swallowing reflex down the oesophagus and into the stomach and beyond.
-Being tongue-tied can interrupt this reflex action and may lead to sluggish digestion, inflammation, gas, trouble pooping and may cause symptoms of reflux, colic or secondary lactose intolerance in babies 6.
-Poor tongue function may lead to excessive swallowing of air.
-American surgeon Scott Siegel calls this aerophagia induced reflux (AIR) and calls for more research 7 8.
+Alison Hazelbaker says being tongue-tied could interrupt this reflex action and could lead to sluggish digestion, inflammation, gas, trouble pooping and may cause symptoms of reflux, colic or secondary lactose intolerance in babies 8.
+Poor tongue function may lead to excessive swallowing of air according to some practitioners.
+American surgeon Scott Siegel calls this aerophagia induced reflux (AIR) and calls for more research 9 10.

 Is reflux in newborns the same as acid reflux in adults?

 No, most infant reflux and silent reflux (when the regurgitated milk comes part way up the oesophagus then goes back down to the stomach) is not acidic 11.
 Author Linda Palmer explains: